 Platelet-Rich-Fibrin is a type of Platelet-Rich-Plasma.
 With this in mind, PRP only releases growth factors to rejuvenate the skin for a few hours.
 In contrast, Platelet-Rich-Fibrin releases those same growth factors for up to one week.
 Important to note, Platelet-Rich-Fibrin promotes healing and wound repair for a longer period of time.

 Platelet-Rich-Fibrin is used to rejuvenate the skin.
 For example, Platelet-Rich-Fibrin is used to minimize acne scars and other skin concerns.

 Platelet-Rich-Plasma is used to improve the appearance of fine lines and wrinkles.
 As well as that, Platelet-Rich-Plasma is used to improve skin tone.
 In addition, Platelet-Rich-Plasma is used under the eyes to add volume, which tightens the skin.

-When you come to the National Injection Institute in search of a career as an aesthetic nurse/aesthetic injector, you are making a positive investment in your future.
-In addition, National Injection Institute offers hands-on training in its aesthetic injector program.
-Come down to the National Injection Institute and undergo specialized PRF injection training.
-Contact the National Injection Institute today and turn your dreams into a reality.
+When you come to the National Laser Institute in search of a career as an aesthetic nurse/aesthetic injector, you are making a positive investment in your future.
+In addition, National Laser Institute offers hands-on training in its aesthetic injector program.
+Come down to the National Laser Institute and undergo specialized PRF injection training.
+Contact the National Laser Institute today and turn your dreams into a reality.

 “Finding your purpose isn’t only about making great money, it’s about so much more.
 It’s about tapping into your passions and chasing your dreams.”- Louis Silberman CEO